john-forrest/eks-scaling-play/cluster-remote-state/Readme.md

 will show the bucket name.
 This is used below, but you can return to here and recall if you forget.

+## Destroy instructions

+Deleting this cluster is not easy - deliberately so since deleting this destroys all the data for the other terraform layers.

+Steps:
+1. In main.tf, change prevent_destroy from true to false, and force_destroy from false to true.
+2. Rename backup.tf backup.tf.kp (or anything else)
+3. "terraform init --migrate-state"
+4. Re-run terraform plan and apply
+5. terraform destroy